-DUIKBOOT is the name of a database now containing over 67.000 records regarding the German U-boats of the Second World War era.
+DUIKBOOT is the name of a database about German U-boats of the Second World War era.

 The database holds information and facts related to ordering, keel laying, launching, commissioning, important events during the operational life of the boats (incl. operations during the Spanish Civil War), their loss or their end.

-DUIKBOOT is a database, which means this projects concerns only data: no paintings or photographs, no colourful ocean maps, no drawings, and also no written out stories.
+DUIKBOOT is a database, which means this project concerns only data: no paintings or photographs, no colourful ocean maps, no drawings, and also no full-text stories.
 Just data.

 Because the two authors of the database are from Flanders, and in this region of Belgium one speaks Flemish (officially the language is called “Dutch”).
 Our (and now also your) database since many years bears the name DUIKBOOT, the Dutch word for submersible.
 As the project required a name with the Historischen MarineArchiv (HMA), for simplicity’s sake the original Dutch name was maintained.

 Around 1975 our interest in the subject evolved into a real leisure time occupation.
 We are no professionals, no history scholars, just enthusiastic amateurs.